Troubles by J.G. Farrell (1970) NYRB Classics (2002) 459 pp

 I’m afraid I won’t be able to review any more of the Lost Booker shortlist before the voting period ends on Friday — but at least we got that extra week, right?
 I still don’t think the public was given nearly enough time to read and properly vote on the winner, especially when there are a couple of long, dense works that should be strong contenders.
-Troubles (1970) was one of those long, dense works.
+Troubles was one of those long, dense works.
 It took me quite a long time to read.
 Some of it was because I have been incredibly busy with work, taking away my nights and weekends to the detriment of my reading and blogging, among other things.
-However, it wasn’t only the work that made this a long read.
-Troubles, though a pleasure, is a heavy historical work dealing with a very complicated mess.
+However, it wasn’t only work that made this a long read.
+Troubles, though a pleasure, is a heavy historical book dealing with a very complicated mess.
 In a matter of pages, many things can happen, each with its parallel meaning, so I ceded to the book’s demand and slowed my pace.
 I’m glad I did, too, because in the end I was happy to have spent so much time with this book on my mind.

 In those days the Majestic was still standing in Kilnalough at the very end of a slim peninsula covered with dead pines leaning here and there at odd angles.
 At that time there were probably yachts there too during the summer since the hotel held a regatta every July.
 These yachts would have been beached on one or other of the sandy crescents that curved out towards the hotel on each side of the peninsula.
 But now both pines and yachts have floated away and one day the high tide may very well meet over the narrowest part of the peninsula, made narrower by erosion.
 As for the regatta, for some reason it was discontinued years ago, before the Spencers took over the management of the place.
 And a few years later still the Majestic itself followed the boats and preceded the pines into oblivion by burning to the ground — but by that time, of course, the place was in such a state of disrepair that it hardly mattered.

 The state of disrepair is obvious to the Major when he arrives.
-He is surprised to find rooms that haven’t been touched in years, rooms where cats are thriving, and eventually, trying to find a suitable room, he has inhabited a good number of the Majestic’s space.
-As he arrives, a bit disoriented, the Major is surprised not to have Angela waiting for him.
+He is surprised to find rooms that haven’t been touched in years, rooms where cats are thriving, and eventually, trying to find a suitable room, he has inhabited a good bit of the Majestic’s space.
+As he arrives, disoriented, the Major is surprised not to have Angela waiting for him.
 He meets her father, her brother Ripon, and many more inhabitants before encountering Angela as she sits taking tea.
 She had written him so many letters, but he is surprised to find she is not at all how she was in the letters or indeed as she was when they first met.
 Not that that meeting had been anything impressive:

 They had kissed behind a screen of leaves and, reaching out to steady himself, he had put his hand down firmly on a cactus, which had rendered many of his parting words insincere.